Veterinary Clinic Signup

 by mail: APOP PO Box 6343, Ocean Isle, NC 28469

-Please return forms no later than November 7, 2018.
+Please return forms by November 7, 2018.
 If you need additional time, please contact me at DrErnieWard@gmail.com.

 Thank you again for your help.
 Your efforts are helping turn the tide in the war against obesity-related illness and death.